-*- coding: utf-8 -*-

 training a model.
 See :ref:`variable_definitions`

-num_cores: the number of cpus to use for parallel
+num_cores: The number of cpus to use for parallel

 processing.
 If set to `None`, uses all cpus